Strong to Overcome

 Cadet Lt.
 Col. Kevin Edwards joined ALERT Cadet in 2001, becoming Unit Leader of ME 1st Bravo in 2008.
 In April, 2013 he was promoted to Cadet Lt.
 Col. and Commanding Officer of ALERT Cadet.
 Lt.
 Col. Edwards has been married to his wonderful wife, Loree, for 25 years.
 They have 14 children: 10 sons and 4 daughters.
 Lt.
 Col. Edwards received a B.A. from Cincinnati Christian University in 1987, served in Youth and Music ministry, and held various occupations while helping plant a church in Maine where he now serves as an elder.
 He currently leads ALERT Cadet from Maine while working as a Business Development Manager for Cub Cadet.

 Lt.
 Col. Doug Dagarin

 EXECUTIVE OFFICER/EASTERN REGION LEADER

-Doug and Barbara married in 1979 and have 6 children, who so far have replenished the earth with twelve grandchildren.
+Doug and Barbara married in 1979 and have 6 children, who so far have replenished the earth with eighteen grandchildren.
 The family served at an orphanage in Moscow during 1998-99.
 Both their sons have been a part of the Massachusetts 1st Alpha Unit.
-Stephen went on to train with ALERT Basic Training Unit 19, finishing as the senior drill instructor for Unit 26.
+Stephen went on to train with ALERT Basic Training Unit 19, finishing as the Senior Drill Instructor for Unit 26.